linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/When Safe Proved Risky- Commercial Paper during the Financial Crisis of 2007.md

 Depending on the issuer, there are three categories of commercial paper: asset-backed, financial, and corporate commercial paper.
 For historical reasons, the last two categories are sometimes simply referred to as commercial paper.
 Corporate financial paper is also referred to as nonfinancial commercial paper.
 To avoid confusion, we use the term "commercial paper" only when we refer to all three categories at once.

 Over the last two decades, the commercial paper market has grown substantially.
 This growth was mostly spurred by the development of asset-backed commercial paper, which was first issued in the 1980s.
-The total value of the commercial paper market in 1990 was  \$558 billion, of which 5.7 percent was asset-backed commercial paper, 59.9 percent was financial commercial paper, and 34.4 percent was corporate commercial paper.
-In January 2007, the total value of commercial paper accounted for\$ 1.97 trillion, of which 56.8 percent was asset-backed commercial paper, 34.4 percent was financial commercial paper, and 5.7 percent was corporate commercial paper.
+The total value of the commercial paper market in 1990 was $558 billion, of which 5.7 percent was asset-backed commercial paper, 59.9 percent was financial commercial paper, and 34.4 percent was corporate commercial paper.
+In January 2007, the total value of commercial paper accounted for $1.97 trillion, of which 56.8 percent was asset-backed commercial paper, 34.4 percent was financial commercial paper, and 5.7 percent was corporate commercial paper.

 # Asset-backed Commercial Paper